August 4, 2021, by indybamra1

 The “Down Under” part

 Coming overseas with a versatile role under my belt and a university degree made me a very attractive candidate for temporary agencies.

 This tasting platter of jobs was like my own graduate programme.
 I experienced a new place, industry, and role every few months.
 Temping was a great way to gain real career experience.
 Just because a role doesn’t comfortably fit into your career plan, doesn’t mean it’s not right for you.

 Now my career path has come full circle since joining a subsidiary company of the Australian governing body of engineers.
 I help new international engineering graduates come to join the Australian workforce through our employability programme.
 Obviously, I didn’t do an engineering degree.
 Yet the transferable skills I gained from my studies led me to be placed in a role that utilises these.
 I’ve been here a year and unlike my first “real job” I plan to stay and see where my role takes me internally.

 Even if I had wanted to, I could not have planned a career path that would lead me to my current role and lifestyle abroad.

 To plan in the current climate of the world can be very daunting.
 Sometimes that’s a good thing though.
 It can make you search for courage within yourself or trust the process more than the result.

-When it comes to considering working overseas, it’s okay to not have it all figured about.
+When it comes to considering working overseas, it’s okay to not have it all figured out.
 Every step in your career journey, no matter which continent it’s taken on, has a purpose.

-If you’re interetsed in working abroad in Australia that take a look at our webpage for more tips.
-University of Nottingham students and graduates get free access to Passport Career, a subscription-based website which provides things such as job-seeking advice covering 80 countries worldwide including CV advice.
+If you’re interested in working abroad in Australia take a look at our webpage for more tips.
+University of Nottingham students and graduates get free access to Passport Career, a subscription-based website that provides things such as job-seeking advice covering 80 countries worldwide including CV advice.